afaguilarr/go-example-webserver/README.md

 go mod tidy
 ```

+If you are adding an executable go dependency, add it to the `tools.go` file and follow the instructions there (basically the same instructions above).

 ## Adding or updating Python dependencies

 So far I've been adding these manually to the `test/requirements.txt` file.
 After that, we need to re-build the python container.